filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 **Project Description**

 A description of how to set up a shared Filecoin Devnet has been shared [here](https://gist.github.com/travisperson/c04b0ed8058a31bc5cc119bde9bac3a3).
-We are interested in proposals to automate this process so shared Devnets that developers can use become easier to deploy.
+We are interested in proposals to automate this process so shared Devnets become easier to deploy.
 Via an open source Kubernetes script or Helm chart would be an ideal automation script.

 Basic Devnet features should include setting up a faucet, bootstrapper nodes and a genesis miner, smaller sector sizes to speed up developer workflows and testing, dedicated storage miners, some ideas on how to prevent Devnet attacks.

+The intent is to support developers who want to use shared devnets for faster development, testing and collaboration, similar to the various testnets available for live blockchain networks.

 &nbsp;